Background pattern

 • Oxytocin used during childbirth.

-• Vasopressin and terlipressin used to treat esophageal varices (dilated veins in the esophagus caused by liver problems).
+• Vasopressin and terlipressin used to treat "bleeding esophageal varices" (dilated veins in the esophagus caused by liver problems).

 Consult your doctor or pharmacist before using any medication.

-Glucose solutions should be administered with caution in pregnant women, as it crosses the placenta.
-If pregnant, your doctor will decide on the convenience of its use.
+Glucose solutions should be administered with caution in pregnant women, as they cross the placenta.
+In case of pregnancy, your doctor will decide on the convenience of its use.

-The administration of glucose by vein during pregnancy may elevate glucose and insulin levels, as well as acidic components in the blood of the fetus.
+The administration of glucose by vein during pregnancy may increase glucose and insulin levels as well as acidic components in the fetus's blood.

 Glucose solutions should be administered with special caution in pregnant women during childbirth, especially if administered in combination with oxytocin, due to the risk of hyponatremia.

-There is no evidence to suggest that glucose solutions can cause adverse effects in the neonate during lactation.
+There is no evidence to suggest that glucose solutions can cause adverse effects in the newborn during breastfeeding.
 However, it is recommended to use them with caution during this period.

 3. How to use Glucocemin 50%